Skip to main content

 Examples

-• 1Hospital lien on car accident settlement
+• 1Hospital placing a lien on a car accident settlement for emergency room treatment

-• 3Medicare lien for treatment costs
+• 5Medicare asserting a lien for treatment costs it covered for the injured patient

 Last updated: January 24, 2026